Virgin Media loses out in Champions League TV bidding

 Six Nations rights

+“The summer bit doesn’t do it for us, to be honest,” he said.

+Virgin will be “a bit cleverer about the content we create” in sport and “think a bit differently”, Mr Farrell added.
+It recently renewed its UK horceracing rights until 2023 and will soon receive free-to-air rights to several sports including cycling and tennis through a deal with Eurosport owner Discovery.

-The loss of Champions League will be felt at Virgin, which used the matches to populate Virgin Media Sport as well as bring a big mid-week audience to its free-to-air channels.
+The loss of Champions League will still be felt at Virgin, which used the matches to populate Virgin Media Sport as well as bring a big mid-week audience to its free-to-air channels.
+A typical match attracted more than 200,000 viewers, rising to as high as 633,000 for the 2019 final between Tottenham Hotspur and Liverpool.

 European football coverage from BT Sport, the UK rights holder, is also available to Irish viewers if they pay for BT Sport through Sky.